topxeq/charlang/README.md

 - [Linux Amd64](http://topget.org/pub/char.tar.gz)
 - [Linux Arm8(Termux)](http://topget.org/pub/charArm8.tar.gz)

+Or download the package from [Charlang Official Site](http://topget.org/charlang)

 ## 5. Installation

 Download the latest Charlang executable file or compressed package above or from the [official website](http://topget.org/charlang), and then put it in a directory, preferably within the system path(such as C:\Windows in Windows or /usr/bin).
 If you download a compressed package, decompress it first.
 Then it is ready to use, run it in any terminal or console application(Window CMD, PowerShell, Terminal or bash);